 Without saying a word, he walked out of the back door and headed purposefully down the street.
 I watched as he walked steadily toward the water with my clever work of art.
 At first angry, then stunned, in quiet amazement I watched as he threw my masterpiece into Tampa Bay.
 After standing silently for several minutes, he turned and walked calmly home.
 Never previously having exchanged a cross word with my father, I was blindsided that he would have done something like that, but duly chastised with his silent fury.

 Chuck and I didn’t attend the Protest Rally that day.
 Without saying a single word, my father had spoken volumes to me about the subtleties of perception.
-With maturity I have come to realize that you don’t need words to teach a lesson, and that the realities of war and youthful idealism cannot always be bound together to make truth.
+With maturity I realize that you don’t need words to teach a lesson, and that the realities of war and youthful idealism cannot always be bound together to make truth.